dmcavinue/dmcavinue.github.io/docs/resume.md

 <th>Jan 2014 to Feb 2021</th>
 </tr>
 <tr><td colspan="3">
-* Developed and Maintained Infrastructure as code for private/public cloud environments.
+* Developed and Maintained Infrastructure as code for hybrid environments (On-Prem and GCP).
-* Established cost estimation processes for private/public cloud environments.
+* Developed and Established cost estimation tooling and processes across private/public cloud environments.
-* Developed custom terraform module and provider tooling CI/CD strategy for use in IaC deployments.
+* Developed custom terraform module and provider tooling/CI for use self-service in IaC deployments.
 * Developed various automations and services to support infrastructure pipeline.
-* Developed tooling to support private cloud infrastructure provisioning.
 * Developed tooling and pipeline to enable developers to self-service infrastructure as required.
 </td></tr>

 <tr>
 <th>Wayfair<br>Ireland, UK, Boston</th>
 <th>Systems Engineer I/II<br>Projects Team Manager</th>
-<th>Jul 2011 to Jan 2024</th>
+<th>Jul 2011 to Jan 2014</th>
 </tr>
 <tr><td colspan="3">
 * Tech Resource for all European Offices based in London, Galway and Berlin
 * Managed a team of IT Engineers/Projects Team
 * Responsible for OS/Application Deployment for all Offices
 </td></tr>

 <tr>